sona1591/CypressAutomation/README.md

 -go to config file,in e2e section add this information: {
     specPattern: 'cypress/integration/Assignment/*.js'
                         },
--now in cypress test runner we got our Signup_loginSpec1.js file
+-now in cypress test runner we got our both spec files

 step-7
 -install cypress-mochawesome-reporter